kksgandhi/personal_site/evaluating transformational games.md

  - Survey stakeholders surrounding the players
  - Test the player

+Think about intermediaries: If you can't evaluate the thing you want, what can substitute?

+Imagine you already have the data, have done the analysis, and made the visualizations.
+What does it look like?
+What steps do you need to get that data?

 Try to evaluate with the audience and context you would actually deploy in.

 Players may themselves be interested in assessments, implicit or explicit